andre-surugue/andre-surugue/README.md

 </div>

-### <div align="center">Years of experience implementing management tracking systems.<br/>  Good understanding of business needs (see my CV below). <br/> Currently learning how to design a full database online, to put in practice one year training at OpenClassRoom.</div>
+### <div align="center">Years of experience implementing management tracking systems.<br/>  Good understanding of business needs (see my CV below). <br/> Learning how to design a full database online, to put in practice one year training at OpenClassRoom.</div>

 - I have finished a one-year training as Python Developper
 - I’m currently learning further Django and Docker